-Jackson Pollock began his studies in painting in 1929 at the Art Students’ League, New York.
-During the 1930s he was influenced by the Mexican muralist painters (Orozco, Rivera, Siqueiros) and by certain aspects of Surrealism painting.
+Jackson Pollock began his art studies in painting in 1929 at the Art Students’ League in New York.
+During the 1930s he was influenced by the Mexican muralist painters (Orozco, Rivera, Siqueiros) and by aspects of Surrealism painting.

-From 1938 to 1942 he was employed by the Federal Art Project, painting billboards and by the 1940s, he was painting in a completely abstract manner.
-The `drip and splash’ style for which he is best known emerged with some abruptness in 1947.
+From 1938 to 1942 he was employed by the Federal Art Project, painting billboards.
+By the 1940s he was painting in a completely abstract manner.
+The `drip and splash’ style, for which he is best known, emerged with some abruptness in 1947.
+His form of abstract expressionism, ‘Action painting’ as it was sometimes referred to, was dramatic to watch being created.
 He would lay his canvas to the floor and pour and drip his paint from a can.
-Instead of using brushes he manipulated the paint with `sticks, trowels or knives’ sometimes obtaining a heavy impasto by adding a mixture of `sand, broken glass or other foreign matter’.
+Instead of using brushes he manipulated the paint with `sticks, trowels or knives’.
+He would create a heavy impastos (thick layers of paint) by adding a mixture of `sand, broken glass or other foreign matter’.

-This manner of Action painting had, as already mentioned, links with Surrealist theories of automatism and aimed to create the direct expression or revelation of the unconscious moods of the artist.
-In other words the actions of applying the paint is influenced by his mood or feelings, hence when angry the application of paint is aggressive, thrown or slashed on to the canvas.
+This manner of action painting had, as already mentioned, links with Surrealist theories of automatism.
+It aimed to create the direct expression or revelation of the unconscious moods of the artist.
+In other words, the action of applying the paint was influenced by his mood or feelings.
+Hence when angry, the application of paint is aggressive, thrown or slashed on to the canvas.

 “When I am in my painting, I’m not aware of what I’m doing.
 It is only after a sort of “get acquainted” period that I see what I have been about.
 I have no fears about making changes, destroying the image, etc., because the painting has a life of its own.
 I try to let it come through.
 It is only when I lose contact with the painting that the result is a mess.
 Otherwise there is pure harmony, an easy give and take, and the painting comes out well.”
 Jackson Pollock.